The Intrinsic Shapes of Low Surface Brightness Galaxies: a Discriminant of LSBG Formation Mechanisms

 \subsection{The HSC-SSP Sample}

-The Hyper Suprime-Cam Subaru Strategic Program, hereafter HSC-SSP, is an ongoing widefield survey conducted on the 8.2 m Subaru Hyper Suprime-Cam set to cover around 1400 square degrees to a $5\sigma$ point source depth of $\rm g_{\rm HSC} = 26.6$ with a seeing of 0\farcs77 \citep{aihara2019}.
+The Hyper Suprime-Cam Subaru Strategic Program, hereafter HSC-SSP, is an ongoing widefield survey conducted on the 8.2 m Subaru Hyper Suprime-Cam set to cover around 1400 square degrees to a $5\sigma$ point source depth of $\rm g_{\rm HSC} = 26.6$~mag with a seeing of 0\farcs77 \citep{aihara2019}.
 The exceptional depth and coverage of this survey make it a powerful tool for the discovery of low surface brightness structures \citep[see, e.g.][]{greco2018, huang2018, kadofong2018, wang2019, kadofong2020a}.
 In this work, we use the catalog of 781 LSBGs found by \cite{greco2018} in the first $\sim 200$ deg$^2$ of the survey.

 This LSBG sample was constructed using a specialized pipeline detailed in \cite{greco2018}; for the reader's convenience, we summarize the main points of the method here.
 The main aim of the pipeline is to detect contiguous and extended low surface brightness sources.
 There are two main contaminants to this goal: low surface brightness structures associated with bright galaxies (i.e. tidal features or extended stellar halos), and faint background galaxies.
 To remove the former, an iterative thresholding is applied wherein objects with at least 15\% of their pixels elevated above 28$\sigma$ over the global background are discarded from the sample.
 To remove the latter, each detection is required to contain at least 100 contiguous pixels.
-Single component \sersic{} models are then fit to each remaining source using the software \textsf{imfit}\footnote{https://github.com/perwin/imfit} \citep{erwin2015} and visually inspected.
-Finally, each galaxy is required to have an effective radius of \reff{}$>2.5$ arcsec, a $\rm g_{\rm HSC}$-band mean effective surface brightness (measured within the circularized effective radius) of $24.3<\muavgmath{} < 28.8$ \sbunits{}, and an ellipticity of $\epsilon<0.7$.
+Single component \sersic{} models are then fit to each remaining source using the software \textsf{imfit}\footnote{https://github.com/perwin/imfit} \citep{erwin2015} and visually inspected. \rrr{This visual inspection removes spurious detections due to low surface brightness contaminants; these are most typically galactic cirrus, tidal features from massive galaxies, and wings of bright stars.} Finally, each galaxy is required to have an effective radius of \reff{}$>2.5$ arcsec, a $\rm g_{\rm HSC}$-band mean effective surface brightness (measured within the circularized effective radius) of $24.3<\muavgmath{} < 28.8$ \sbunits{}, and an ellipticity \rrr{($\epsilon = 1 - \rm b/a$, where b/a is the ratio of the semi-minor to semi-major axis)} of $\epsilon<0.7$.